+ı 1

+the following convicted in any minor charged /\

+applies, the criminal court. with certain felony / /

+person: (1) is 10 offenses can be - Y - No.

+or more years of 3.7 waived over to an

+age but less than extended

+18 years of age jurisdiction

+" 200 juvenile 7/1

+prosecution.

 Relevant Kan.
 Stat.
 Ann. § Kan.
 Stat.
-Ann. §
+Ann.

-Statute(s) 38-2302(n), (s) 38-2302(n), (s) 38-2302(s)(3) 38-2347(a)(1)-(2) 38-2347(d)
+Statute(s) 38-2302(n), (s) 38-2302(n), (s) 38-2302(s)(3) 38-2347(a)(1)-(2) § 38-2347(d)

 (Definitions) (Definitions) (Definitions) (Prosecution as an (Prosecution as

 adult; extended an adult;

-jurisdiction juvenile extended
+jurisdiction extended

-- P. prosecution; burden jurisdiction

-1 1 Aug of proof; juvenile
+juvenile jurisdiction

-authorization) prosecution;
+prosecution; juvenile

-V burden of proof;
+burden of proof; prosecution;

+authorization) burden of

+, proof;

-1. authorization)
+authorization)

-Consequently, Kansas law fails to provide age-appropriate juvenile court responses to all minors, including child sex trafficking victims, as governing state statute: (1) establishes a minimum age for juvenile court jurisdiction that is in conflict with international human rights standards; (2) allows minors to be subject to direct file; and (3) does not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.
+Consequently, Kansas law fails to provide age-appropriate juvenile court responses to all minors, including child sex trafficking victims, as governing state statute: (1) establishes a minimum age for juvenile court jurisdiction that is in conflict with domestic standards; (2) allows minors to be subject to direct file; and (3) does not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.

 2.9.1 Recommendation: Enact comprehensive state laws requiring age-appropriate juvenile court responses for all children accused of engaging in juvenile or criminal conduct.
+(See Issue Brief 2.9.)